 If you’re taking the bus, the one to get from North Parade in Downtown is JUTC route 98 and you’re getting off at the final stop.
+Driving to Port Royal is easy via car as well– just follow GPS.
 The Fort Charles museum tour is available every day from 9am–5pm at a cost of US$15 and $8 for foreigners and JA$600 and $300 for locals, adult and child prices respectively.
 Local adults are required to present a valid local ID.
 Discounts are available for local primary and secondary school children at $250 while teachers and tertiary students with ID pay $500.
 Guided tours of the town are also available at an additional cost.
 Pay at a small booth to the left of the entrance then you’ll be gestured to these white buildings pictured below to begin.
 Walk-ins are welcome and in fact, if you prefer wandering the fort without a guide, that’s allowed too!

 Present-Day Port Royal

-Much of the city is preserved a few metres under water, along with several hundred sunken ships in the harbour, making it one of the world’s most important underwater sites and having the richest repository of shipwrecks globally.
-Thus, Port Royal’s sunken city, along with Seville Heritage Park, is on Jamaica’s UNESCO World Heritage Site’s tentative list for inscription.
-This would put it right up there alongside the great pyramids of Egypt for significance in human history.
-Exciting work to make this dream a reality is currently underway through local stakeholders with overseas expert input.
+Much of the city is preserved a few metres under water, along with several hundred sunken ships.
+The sunken city of Port Royal is one of the world’s most important underwater sites, earning it a place on Jamaica’s UNESCO World Heritage Site’s tentative list for inscription alongside Seville Heritage Park.
+Exciting work to make this dream a reality is underway through local stakeholders with overseas expert input.
 On land, Port Royal is a sleepy fishing village today which has maintained much of its beauty, heritage and independence.
-It is one of the most important historical and archaeological sites in Jamaica because for over 200 years, Port Royal was England’s largest Caribbean naval base, so strong and powerful that no enemy dared attack it.
-Its residents are proud and very welcoming of the tourists they get daily who come eager to hear the history of Port Royal from a local firsthand.
+Its residents are very proud and welcoming of tourists.
 The community is small, laid-back, close-knit and untouched by crime.
-It’s as if time moves slower here.

 Built in 1888 to store Fort Charles’ artillery, this ordinary building was jolted to its present precarious position during the 1907 earthquake.
 The limestone incorporated into its structure makes it porous and semi-permeable, letting in and filtering sea water to create a tiny freshwater pool in the corner.
 The building wreaks havoc on the senses, but is it really a trip to Port Royal without speed-walking through the Giddy House?
 Ask someone to take a photo of you from the side– I assure you I haven’t edited the photo & was standing perfectly upright, or at least trying to.